Our statement of curriculum intent

 |Design and Technology||N/A||N/A||2||2|

-In KS3 pupils are taught in streamed attainment groups for all subjects.
-The teaching groups are based on attainment and pastoral information received from the feeder primary schools and our internal assessment.
-The pupils have different groupings for foundation and technology/art subjects which allows for pupils to mix more widely in school.
+In KS3 pupils are taught in streamed attainment groups for most subjects.
+The teaching groups are based on attainment and pastoral information received from the feeder primary schools, our internal assessment and standardised CAT scores.
+The pupils have different groupings for foundation and technology/art subjects.

 The wider curriculum is met through PSHCE lessons and religious education lessons following the locally agreed syllabus.
-We also provide lessons to develop pupils using the PiXL Edge LORIC framework (Leadership, Organisation, Resilience, Initiative and Communication skills) which is delivered by Progress Tutors.
+We also provide lessons to develop pupils using the PiXL Edge LORIC framework (Leadership, Organisation, Resilience, Initiative and Communication skills).
 Other aspects of the wider curriculum are met through drop-down days which focus on the development of cultural capital, extra-curricular clubs and links with local businesses.
 The Bronze Duke of Edinburgh’s Award is offered to pupils in year 9 and year 10.

 Pupils study maths, English Language, and English Literature.
-All pupils begin studying the triple sciences (chemistry, biology and physics) in year 9 and 10; and with some pupils sitting the combined science award in year 11.
-A significant majority of pupils also study history, geography or French (or a combination of all three).
+All pupils begin studying the triple sciences (chemistry, biology and physics) in year 10; and with some pupils continuing to be entered for triple sciences and others entered for the combined science award in year 11.
+The majority of pupils also study history, geography or French (or a combination of all three).
 The school ensures that the Ebacc is available to all pupils as part of the curriculum design, although there is no compulsion for pupils to opt for the Ebacc suite of subjects.
 Pupils also take subjects from the list of options subjects which is updated each year.
 Below is a table which outlines the allocation for each subject in the timetable: